scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

     [\min \hat{\mu}_{-i}(X_{n+1}) - \hat{q}_{n, \alpha}^+\{R_I^{\rm LOO} \},
     \max \hat{\mu}_{-i}(X_{n+1}) + \hat{q}_{n, \alpha}^+\{R_I^{\rm LOO} \}]

-As justified by [1], this method garantees a coverage level of :math:`1-\alpha` for a target coverage level of :math:`1-\alpha`.
+As justified by [1], this method guarantees a coverage level of :math:`1-\alpha` for a target coverage level of :math:`1-\alpha`.

 The figure below, adapted from Fig. 1 of [1], illustrates the three jackknife